lacework/terraform-provisioning/aws/README.md

 Terraform modules that create AWS resources required to integrate AWS accounts with the Lacework Cloud Security Platform.

 ## AWS Config and CloudTrail Integration Overview
-In order for Lacework to monitor AWS configuration and CloudTrail activity, the following must be configured your AWS account:
+In order for Lacework to monitor AWS configuration and CloudTrail activity, the following must be configured for each AWS account:

 #### Required Resources
 - **Cross Account IAM Role** - Delegate access to Lacework to monitor resource configurations within customer's AWS account.
-This role is used for both the Config and CloudTrail
+This role is used for both the Config and CloudTrail Integrations
-  - `SecurityAudit` Policy - AWS managed policy to allow Lacework to assess configuration.
+  - `SecurityAudit` Policy - AWS managed policy used to allow Lacework to assess configuration metadata.
 Policy is applied for configuration assessment only.
   - Custom IAM Policy - Delegate access to Lacework to monitor CloudTrail Activity.
-Policy is attached to the IAM role when for CloudTrail is configured.
+Policy is attached to the IAM role when CloudTrail is configured.
-- **CloudTrail** - Enable a new CloudTrail or use an existing
+- **CloudTrail** - Create a new CloudTrail Trail or use an existing Trail
   - **S3 Bucket** - Used to store CloudTrail logs.
-Create a new S3 bucket, or use an existing
+Create a new S3 bucket, or use an existing bucket
   - **SNS Topic** - Used to send notifications when CloudTrail publishes new log files to the configured S3 bucket.
-Use existing or create a new SNS topic.
+Use an existing or create a new SNS topic.
-  - **SQS Queue** - SQS queue subscribed to CloudTrail SNS topic for Lacework
+  - **SQS Queue** - SQS queue subscribed to CloudTrail SNS topic used by Lacework to ingest CloudTrail logs
 - **Lacework AWS CFG Integration** - Configures AWS CFG integration between Lacework and customer AWS account
 - **Lacework AWS CT Integration** - Configures AWS CT integration between Lacework and customer AWS account